Promising New Bed Net Strategy To Zap Malaria Parasite In Mosquitoes

 Because bed nets are a familiar and established control in many parts of the world, an infrastructure for production and distribution already exists.
 Catteruccia says that adding antimalarials to bed nets could be a simple extra production step.
 Without having to reinvent the wheel, this intervention could be swiftly put to wide use.

-Of course, it would need to be proven safe for humans and the environment, says Catteruccia.
+Of course, it would need to be proved safe for humans and the environment, says Catteruccia.
 The drug they used in their study has already been approved for human use, which may speed up the process of further testing.

 Atovaquone is currently quite expensive, and a cheaper alternative is needed for this treatment to be practical, according to Bhatt.
-Finding an alternative is certainly possible, he says — and more important, "this study shows that in principle, you can do this."
+Finding an alternative is certainly possible, he says — and more important, "this study shows that, in principle, you can do this."

 "It's not a panacea.
 It's not a silver bullet," says Bhatt.
 "But the only bullet we currently have is waning in strength, and these results suggest a promising alternative."